 In my world of sales and sales training, I hear the term “consultative selling” thrown around quite a bit.

 That term can mean a lot of different things to a lot of different people, so I will give you my definition.
-First of all, consultative selling has two parts.
-Part one is about establishing comfort and trust between the buyer and the seller, and part two is about understanding your prospect’s problems at a deep level.
+First of all, being a consultative partner means two things.
+First, it's about establishing comfort and trust between the buyer and the seller, and second, it's about understanding your prospect’s problems at a deep level.

 Consultative Selling Step 1 – Establishing Comfort and Trust